-Jazzy’s first handler, promised first adoption rights when his dog retired from
+Jazzy’s first handler is promised first adoption rights when his dog retired from

 How many heartbreaking stories have we heard?
 How many times has a military man or woman tried to adopt the dog they were promised, the dog who was separated from them when their stint was up, the dog they owed their lives to and gave their love to, the pup they intensely bonded with during the times they questioned whether or not they would make it through to the next day, the dog they dream of adopting once they are safely home and the dog has been retired from the military?